Colorado Adventure Tours

 Duration: Two days

-Included: Professional guide/personal instruction, lodging pickup and drop off, climbing gear (harness, helmet, rope and belay device), camping gear, dinner and breakfast
+Included: Professional guide/personal instruction, climbing gear (harness, helmet, rope and belay device), camping gear, breakfast, lunch and dinner

-The Trip: Reconnect with family members or friends while you refine or acquire new rock-climbing skills and immerse yourselves in the Vail-area backcountry.
-Understand how protection systems work, learn the dynamics of rope handling and develop a sense for moving comfortably on the rocks.
+The Trip: Reconnect with family members or friends while you refine or acquire new rock-climbing skills and immerse yourselves in the Vail-area backcountry during the Two-Day Climb & Camp by Paragon Guides.
+Gain understanding of how protection systems work, learn the dynamics of rope handling and develop a sense for moving comfortably on the rocks.
 Top-roped climbing for beginners and lead-climbing instruction is also available.

 Colorado Rock Climbing by Apex Mountain School